 The Anglo-French supersonic Concorde airliner has been modified to make it more profitable and more practical.

-The Anglo-French supersonic Concorde airliner has been modified to make it more profitable and more practical.
+Background: The Anglo-French supersonic Concorde airliner has been modified to make it more profitable and more practical.
 Baggage capacity has been increased by one-third an the number of seats decreased from 136 to 132 -- with the bigger capacity for mail -carrying more than offsetting losses from reduced passenger capacity.

 Modifications to the Concorde, recently rumoured to be again in danger of cancellation because of climbing development costs, have increased take-off weight from 350,000 pounds to 367,000 pounds.